ysalimi-1/sec-rag/README.md

 **Chunking**: TOC-aware splitting at section boundaries, falling back to paragraph boundaries (1500 tokens, 200 overlap).
 Chunks below a minimum token count are merged or discarded.
 Each chunk is prepended with a metadata header (company, ticker, type, date, quarter) so the embedding and LLM always retain source context.

-**Query Decomposition + Expansion**: Complex queries are broken into up to 4 sub-queries by `gpt-5-nano`.
-Each sub-query is expanded with ticker symbols, SEC terminology, and financial vocabulary to optimize retrieval across multiple angles of the question.
+**Query Decomposition + Expansion**: Complex queries are broken into sub-queries by `gpt-5-nano` using **OpenAI Structured Outputs**.
+It extracts explicit stock tickers and implied entities, which are used to pre-filter PostgreSQL results, dramatically reducing noise from unrelated companies' filings.

 **Hybrid Retrieval (RRF)**: Combines pgvector cosine similarity with PostgreSQL trigram matching via Reciprocal Rank Fusion.
 Vector search captures semantic meaning; trigram search catches exact ticker/company name matches and financial terms.